devchallenges-io/curriculum/3-javascript/1-javascript/8-js-modules-basics.md

-# Mastering JavaScript Modules: Your Ultimate Guide for 2024
+# Mastering JavaScript Modules: Your Ultimate Guide for Beginners

 JavaScript Modules are a fundamental aspect of modern web development.
 They allow you to break down your code into smaller, more manageable pieces, which can significantly enhance the **organization**, **maintainability**, and **reusability** of your codebase.